hpcc-systems/DataMgmt/README.md

 ## GenIndex: Overview

 Generations of index files for Roxie behave a lot like generations of data used by Thor.
-Both use containers ("superfiles" or "superkeys") to wrap individual files ("datasets" or "indexes").
+Both use containers ("superfiles" or "superkeys") to collect individual files ("subfiles" or "subkeys").
 Most of the concepts presented in GenData's [overview section](#gendata_overview) are applicable to GenIndex as well.
-The biggest difference between this GenIndex module and the GenData module, other than terminology, is the ability to update live Roxie queries that reference the indexes without taking the queries offline.
+The biggest difference between this GenIndex module and the GenData module, other than terminology, is the ability to update live Roxie queries that reference the superkeys without taking the queries offline.

 Updating live Roxie queries is performed by sending packagemaps to the Roxie server.
 A packagemap is an XML document that provides a reference to the